aws-samples/aws-glue-schema-registry-examples/README.md

-## Evolve JSON schemas in Amazon MSK and Amazon Kinesis Data Streams with the AWS Glue Schema Registry
+## Evolve JSON Schemas in Amazon MSK and Amazon Kinesis Data Streams with the AWS Glue Schema Registry

 This repository is a companion to the AWS Big Data Blog, located markdown url [here](https://aws.amazon.com/blogs/big-data/).